modular-bitfield/modular-bitfield/docs/bitfield.md

 - **Constructors:**

+    All constructors are `const fn`, allowing bitfield instances to be created in const contexts such as static variables or const expressions.

     1. `new()`: When any field has a `#[default = ...]` attribute, this applies the specified default values.
 When no defaults are specified, initializes all bits to 0.
-       Note that invalid bit patterns are supported in that getters and setters will be protecting accesses.
     2. `new_zeroed()`: Generated when any field has a `#[default = ...]` attribute.
        Always initializes all bits to 0, ignoring any default values.